Extension of algebroids Part I: The Construction: Action algebroids via multiplicative YM F -connections

-\begin{proof}[Proof of \ref{thm:ActionAlgebroidStructure}] The first part has already been shown in \cite[a consequence of the last statement of Proposition 4.11; see also the discussion in the next section]{Fischer:2024vak}, thus let us first focus on the second part.
-However, we will clarify at the end that the first part can also be shown by reverting the following calculation such that the reference is not needed.
-We have
+\begin{proof}[Proof of \ref{thm:ActionAlgebroidStructure}] The first part has already been shown in \cite[a consequence of the last statement of Proposition 4.11; see also the discussion in the next section here]{Fischer:2024vak}, thus let us first focus on the second part.
+However, we will clarify at this proof's end how the first part can also be shown by reverting the following calculation such that the reference is not needed.